1. THE CONTENT AUDIT

 4. CREATING YOUR EDITORIAL CALENDAR

-Storytelling needs preparation, brainstorming and writing stories takes time.
+Storytelling needs preparation.
+Brainstorming and story writing take time.
 In order to avoid being hindered by a lengthy creative process and promptly respond to the ever-changing story demands of customers, you must plan your preparation process in a structured and timely manner.
 Setting up an editorial calendar clearly stating all stages, deadlines and key messages is one of the most effective ways to achieve the goal.
 In this part we’ll give practical suggestions and advice on how to do this.

 5. LEVERAGING YOUR BRAND'S INTELLECTUAL PROPERTY (IP)